 The central thrust of this post is detailing bolt removal techniques and their application to bolt and rock combinations so existing holes can be reused for new bolt placements.

 This technique can be useful when dealing with wedge bolts.
 The results are best when dealing with bolts in weaker stone types, but they can be equally effective even in very strong rock.
+Step one of a a two part removal process is outlined herein.
+Step two requires the use of a hydraulic tool which will be outlined in a later article.

 Basically, the stud is fitted to the drill using a custom “Drill Spinner” and then spun at a high speed for a few minutes, grinding a bit of the collar away and widening the hole diameter slightly.
 In softer rock types like wingate sandstone it is possible to completely remove the bolt using this technique.